The Anatomy of a Steam Cleaner

 Mono-block (detachable hose) systems vs. attached hoses

 Detachable hoses make far more sense and mean less repairs.
+These days only steamers made in China do not have detachable hoses so the point is less important than years ago.
+Unless your buying one of those.
 Storage is easier, and if you have to send in for repair, quite often it may just be a switch on the hose.
 Why send the whole machine in for service?
 Mishaps occasionally occur, we have had to replace chewed hoses (new puppies), crushed nozzles (spouse backed over it with the car) and so on......Pulling cleaners by the hoses of direct wired machines can put stress on the connection eventually loosening the connections and wiring of attached hoses.
 Detachable hoses "lock" into place thus relieving the stress and potential repairs.

 If you have any further questions, please contact us from this website, email us, or call us at